Ben Vollers (1947-2023) was a Dutch artist who has been creating abstract paintings on both canvas and paper since 1988.

-Classic antiquity plays an important role in his work as does European history.
+Classic antiquity playes an important role in his work as does European history.
 The titles of his work very often refer to this.
-He sees his work as ‘visual footprints of the past’ as it lives and relives in his imagination.
+He saw his work as ‘visual footprints of the past’ as it lives and relives in his imagination.
 His art is in no way an illustration of history or historic stories but rather he moves the past into a present day form of abstract art.

-Ben Vollers paints with strong full brush strokes, creating robust planes of colour.
+Ben Vollers painted with strong full brush strokes, creating robust planes of colour.
 The drawing in his paintings takes place in thin intuitive lines that move over and between these planes of colour as a necessary light and rhythmic opposition.
 There is a great deal of atmosphere in his work which is evoked by the coloured planes and their resonance.

 There is a clear Dutch influence in Ben Vollers’ art, an atmospheric content which is definitely from the Dutch skies and the water in and around Amsterdam.
-This atmosphere softens the large, robust planes of colour in his work and gives a depth and added layers to the painting that Ben Vollers demands of himself.
+This atmosphere softens the large, robust planes of colour in his work and gives a depth and added layers to the painting that Ben Vollers demanded of himself.

 Besides his individual work, Ben Vollers has been painting with Fons Heijnsbroek since 2006 – they produced the Benfo paintings.
 Large, expressive abstract canvases painted simultaneously on the spot.